43081j/canvas-paint/README.md

-canvas-paint
+HTML5 Canvas Paint
 ============

-HTML5 canvas paint application
+A simple paint-like application using the HTML5 canvas and Sketch.js.